harshitadd/StyleTransfer_CrossoverGenerator/README.md

 What we are doing ?

 # OPTION 1
-Core feature - Use of GPT-2 to create plots based on different features of the seed text.
+Core feature - Use of GPT-2 to create plots based on different features of the seed text while giving the user the choice of  FEATURE PRIORITY.

 Give us a concatenated string of any 2 subplots (no matter how unrelated they are) and on the basis of the following parameters